-If you enable burst data transfer mode in the System Generator token (Compilation $\rightarrow$ Settings $\rightarrow$ Burst mode), the non-clock input and output registers will be replaced with "n"-entry FIFOs.
+If you enable burst data transfer mode in the System Generator token (Compilation \rightarrow Settings \rightarrow Burst mode), the non-clock input and output registers will be replaced with "n"-entry FIFOs.
 You can select "n" (FIFO depth), which is useful for trading off performance versus FPGA block RAM resource use.

-compilation Clocking Gene ral

-Board :

-Kintex-7 KC705 Evaluation Platform m 1.1

-Part :

-Kintex7 xc7k325t-2ffg900 A Hardware Co.
-Simulation Settings

-Compilation :

-Hardware Co-Simulation (Point-to With Burst Mode is enabled, the Gateway In and Out ports will be synthesized as EIEOs to allow burst data transfer

-Hardware description langua and simulation in batches

-Verilog EIEO denth determines the batch size.
-Use it to trade

-Use STD_LOGIC type for Boolean FPGA memory resources for performance.

-Target directory :

-./netlist Burst mode

-Synthesis strategy : FIFO depth: 1024

-Vivado Synthesis Defaults

-Create interface document
+ompilation Clocking Gene eral Board : Kintex-7 KC705 Evaluation Platform m 1.1 Part : Kintex7 xc7k325t-2ffg900 Hardware Co-Simulation Settings Compilation : Hardware Co-Simulation (Point-to With Burst Mode is enabled, the Gateway In and Out ports will be synthesized as FIFOs to allow burst data transfer I have been as a second of the second and simulation in batches Hardware description langua and simulation in patenes Verilog FIFO depth determines the batch size.
+Use it to trade FPGA memory resources for performance.
+FIFO depth determines the batch size.
+Use it to trade FPGA memory resources for performance.
+Verilog Use STD_LOGIC type for Boolean FIFO depth determines the batch size.
+Use it to trade FPGA memory resources for performance.
+Verilog Use STD_LOGIC type for Boolean Target directory : FIFO depth determines the batch size.
+Use it to trade FPGA memory resources for performance.
+Verilog Use STD_LOGIC type for Boolean Target directory : ./netlist FIFO depth determines the batch size.
+Use it to trade FPGA memory resources for performance.